field of quantum

 Summation, one of the most fundamental assumptions of science, may hide a powerful activity, Anyway, axon hillocks do not summate.
 They differentiate between the axonal inputs from other neurons.
 Only the impulses received from the sensory axon sets off the knee-jerk reflex.
 The source of the axon is critical for combinatorial messages.
 The identity of each element of a combination is critical.
 To illustrate the concept, let us assume that the olfactory glomeruli have alphabetic labels.
 Assume that octanol was remembered by a combination of six different glomeruli (say O, R, A, N, G, E); that octanic acid was remembered by four different glomeruli, (say S,W,E,A,T).
 If the mitral cell array "summated" received messages, it would interpret the messages as SIX, or FOUR.
 But, they indicated ORANGE, or SWEAT.
 This pivotal memory for combinations by axon hillocks can be the basis for human memories.

-The Quantum Mind Axon Hillock Memory
+Can The Axon Hillock Hold Memories?

 It is only possible for the mind to recognize the smell of an orange, if it remembers the smell.
 A combinatorial memory is matched with a combinatorial sensory input.
 A single synapse of a dendrite cannot record a combinatorial memory.
 Only the axon hillock can view the whole picture.
 Only combinatorial memories in axon hillocks can logically trigger mental activities.
 Even receptor neurons fire, because each receptor has a coded memory for a specific sensory input.
 Axon hillocks in the association regions use memories to recognize objects and events.